Kenny Rogers: Solo career and duets with other artists

-In 1988, Rogers won a Grammy Award for "Best Country Collaboration with Vocals" with Ronnie Milsap—"Make No Mistake, She's Mine".
-In the 1990s, Rogers continued to chart with singles such as "The Factory" and "Crazy In Love", another selection that Kim Carnes provided him with, "If You Want To Find Love", and "The Greatest".
-His second Christmas album, titled Christmas in America, was released in 1989 for Reprise Records.
-From 1991 to 1994, Rogers hosted The Real West on A&E, and on The History Channel since 1995 (Reruns only on The History Channel).
-He visited Miller's during this time period.
-From 1992 to 1995, Rogers co-owned and headlined Branson, Missouri's 4,000 seat Grand Palace Theatre.
+In 1988, Rogers won a Grammy Award for Best Country Collaboration with Vocals with Ronnie Milsap—"Make No Mistake, She's Mine".
+In the 1990s, Rogers continued to chart with singles such as "The Factory" and "Crazy in Love", another selection Kim Carnes provided him, "If You Want to Find Love", and "The Greatest".
+His second Christmas album, Christmas in America, was released in 1989 for Reprise Records.
+From 1991 to 1994, Rogers hosted The Real West on A&E, and on the History Channel since 1995 (reruns only on the History Channel).
+He visited Miller's during this time.
+From 1992 to 1995, Rogers co-owned and headlined Branson, Missouri's 4,000-seat Grand Palace Theatre.
 In 1994, Rogers released his "dream" album titled Timepiece on Atlantic Records.
 It consisted of 1930s/1940s jazz standards, the type of music he had performed in his early days with the Bobby Doyle Three in Houston.

-In 1996, Rogers released an album Vote For Love where the public requested their favorite love songs and Rogers performed the songs.
+In 1996, Rogers released an album Vote for Love, where the public requested their favorite love songs and Rogers performed the songs.
 (Several of his own hits were in the final version.)
 The album was the first for the TV shopping channel QVC's record label, onQ Music.
 The album, sold exclusively by QVC, was a huge success and was later issued in stores under a variety of different titles.
-It reached No. 1 in the UK country charts under the title Love Songs (a title also used for various compilations) and also crossed over into the mainstream charts.
+It reached number one in the UK country charts under the title Love Songs (a title also used for various compilations) and also crossed over into the mainstream charts.

-In 1999, Rogers scored with the single "The Greatest", a song about life from a child's point of view (looked at through a baseball game) The song reached the top 40 of Billboard's Country singles chart and was a Country Music Television Number One video.
-It was on Rogers' album She Rides Wild Horses the following year (itself a top 10 success).
+In 1999, Rogers scored with the single "The Greatest", a song about life from a child's point of view (looked at through a baseball game).
+The song reached the top 40 of Billboard's Country Singles chart and was a Country Music Television number-one video.
+It was on Rogers's album She Rides Wild Horses the following year (itself a top-10 success).
 Also in 1999, Rogers produced a song, "We've Got It All", specifically for the series finale of the ABC show Home Improvement.